By Mark Leech

 The PPO should make public that they are investigating the death with an online list of all current PPO fatal incident investigations.
 It can of course be anonymised, there are sensitivities of next of kin and the judicial process of an Inquest to consider, I understand all that.
 But the very fact they are investigating a death in custody, where it happened, when it happened, male or female and the age of the deceased should be made public – and the fact that it never is sits uneasily with any organisation that promotes itself as independent.

 In short: the concealment has to stop.
-I recently conducted a search of our Fatal Incident database, it contains details of all the PPO Fatal Incident Reports and I searched how many reports the PPO had issued on deaths in custody where they had been forced to repeat recommendations that they had made previously but which had been ignored – recommendations, lest we forget, that had to be repeated because a further death in similar circumstances had occurred; the result was almost 100 cases that ran to some six pages.
+I recently conducted a search of our Fatal Incident database, it contains details of thousands of PPO Fatal Incident Reports and I searched how many reports the PPO had issued on deaths in custody where they had been forced to repeat recommendations that they had made previously but which had been ignored – recommendations, lest we forget, that had to be repeated because a further death in similar circumstances had occurred; the result was almost 150 cases that ran to some eight pages.

 Unless we learn the lessons of why so many die in custody, unless we are open and transparent about deaths, immediately acknowledging publicly when they occur, unless the PPO can put in place a robust mechanism for monitoring the implementation of their recommendations – and IMBs can be honest about when that implementation just isn’t happening – then people will continue to die, perhaps needlessly, in our prisons.

-And, just like 35 years ago when 23-year-old David Greenhow was being driven out of the gates of Dartmoor Prison for the final time, the fact is that prison officials will continue with their final tragic task of stamping the front of far too many prisoners’ records with the brutal self-explanatory text: “Discharged: Dead”.
+And, just like 32 years ago when 23-year-old David Greenhow was being driven out of the gates of Dartmoor Prison for the final time, the fact is that prison officials will continue with their final tragic task of stamping the front of far too many prisoners’ records with the brutal self-explanatory text: